 Fellowship and Residency Programs

 - The UVM Medical Center offers post-medical degree training programs in over 17 service lines.
-Learn about our General Surgery Residency
+Learn about our Vascular Surgery Fellowship program

 Continuing Medical Education (CME)